Healthcare in Sweden: Criticisms

 The Swedish health system is mainly effective but there are some problems within the system.
-Increased access to primary care is one issue that arises.
-Most citizens in Sweden go to the hospital for routine check ups.
-Primary care needs to be made more readily accessible to Swedes instead of them going to hospitals for minor health needs.
-Another issue is Swedish emergency units are below the minimum safe size.
 The decentralized healthcare system in Sweden leads to this inefficiency, because of decentralization the counties are granted an extreme amount of flexibility.
-The coordination between counties and municipalities is affected because of this constant shifting and flexibility.
+The coordination between regions and municipalities is affected because of this constant shifting and flexibility.
+Variation between outcomes and access to care in different regions has been highlighted as a weakness of the system by Socialstyrelesen.

-In recent years, the health care system of Sweden has been heavily criticized for not providing the same quality of health care to all Swedish citizens.
-This was especially brought to light during the COVID-19 pandemic as Swedish media and public health researchers pointed out that Swedes were dying from the virus at a significantly higher rate than the rest of the population.
+In recent years the health care system of Sweden has been heavily criticized for not providing the same quality of health care to all Swedish citizens.
+The disparity of health care quality in Sweden is growing.
+Swedish citizens of other ethnicities than Swedish, and citizens who are of a lower socio-economic class, receive a significantly lower quality of health care than the rest of the population.
+This was especially brought to light during the COVID-19 pandemic, as Swedish media and public health researchers pointed out that Swedish citizens of other ethnicities than Swedish, and people living in working class areas, were dying from COVID-19 at a significantly higher rate than the rest of the population, due to the fact that they were not provided with the same quality of health care.

-The Health and Social Care Inspectorate (Ivo) report January 23

-In January 2023 the IVO announced the first part of the conclusions of a national inspection of Swedish healthcare launched in January 2022, in which it inspected 27 hospitals, covering all 21 of the country’s regional health authorities.

-Peder Carlsson, the unit chief at Ivo who led the inspection said:

-"Patients do not get an acceptable amount of food, fluids or basic treatment, and according to our information, patients can be required to lie for several hours in their own faeces and urine," Swedish news agency TT quoted Carlsson as saying.

-"This is a terrible situation, totally unacceptable and it is particularly striking that this is happening in the hospitals we have in our country."